Ev3rR3d/Statping_Poc/README.md

 # Statping Poc
 Poc of statping vulns.
-This repo contais 4 PDFs and a video disclosuring the PoCs for Statping vulns.
+This repo contais 4 PDFs disclosuring the PoCs for Statping vulns.

 ## Vulnerabilities
 - Sesitive File Exposure